arkadiko-dao/arkadiko/docs/grant.md

 - A react UI will be built on the Stacks.js library hooking into the smart contracts.
 The initial UI will consist of three big sections:
   - Creating Vaults, Minting & Burning
   - Auctioning of Liquidated Vaults
-  - Voting and other DAO functions
+  - Voting and other DAO governance functions
 - Landing Page + Documentation
   - Documentation will be written as a Gitbook page
   - A set of great DeFi landing pages will be used as inspiration, e.g. https://yearn.finance/ and https://uniswap.org/.
 The landing page should be very succinct and simple, and acts as the product itself, with a clear call to action to connect your wallet.